 1780-1813 - Guyana changes hands between the Dutch, French and British.

-1814 - Britain occupies Guyana during the Napoleonic Wars.
-By 1831, it is declared the Colony of British Guiana.
+1814 - Britain occupies Guyana during the Napoleonic Wars and later makes it a the Colony of British Guiana.

 1834 - The abolition of slavery leads to indentured workers being brought in from India.